benwigley/button-select/README.md

-wigley-select
+Button Select
 =============

- jQuery plugin for styling native cross-browser select menus.
+ A jQuery plugin that allows you to style native select menus using your own custon button styles.